Can a Psychiatrist Help with Sleep Problems or Insomnia?

 When you see a psychiatrist for sleep troubles, the first step is usually a thorough assessment.
 They'll want to understand your personal history, your daily routines, and what you've tried so far to improve your sleep.
 They might ask questions like:

 This conversation helps them figure out if your sleep problems are temporary, perhaps due to stress, or if they might be part of a longer-term pattern or connected to another condition.
-Sometimes, they might suggest a sleep study, which monitors your body while you sleep to check for things like sleep apnea.
+Sometimes, your psychiatrist might suggest a sleep study (polysomnography), particularly if symptoms like loud snoring, gasping, or excessive daytime sleepiness suggest sleep apnea.
+While these are more commonly ordered by sleep medicine physicians, these studies monitor your body while you sleep to check for things like sleep apnea, restless legs, or narcolepsy.
 While they don't usually conduct these studies themselves, they can refer you to a specialist who does.
 Identifying the root cause is key to finding the right treatment.

 Treatment Approaches Psychiatrists Use